ibm-cloud-security/app-identity-and-access-adapter/README.md

 ## Multicloud Architecture

 A multicloud computing environment combines multiple cloud and/ or private computing environments into a single network architecture.
-By distributing workloads across multiple environments, you might find improved resiliency, flexibility, and greater cost-effificiency.
+By distributing workloads across multiple environments, you might find improved resiliency, flexibility, and greater cost-efficiency.
 To achieve the benefits, it's common to use a container-based applications with an orchestration layer, such as Kubernetes.

 ![App Identity and Access adapter architecture diagram](images/istio-adapter.png) Figure.
 Multicloud deployment achieved with the App Identity and Access adapter.